The fundamental localization phases in quasiperiodic systems: A unified framework and exact results

 \section{Universal results for the quasiperiodic spinful chains}

-In this section, we show three universal results for the spinful quasiperiodic systems, which facilitates to establish the unified framework of all fundamental localization phases, as summarized in Fig.~\ref{fig:Fig2}.
-First, we prove a generic condition under which mobility edges (MEs) disappear in the system, namely, the pure phases are obtained under this condition.
-Second, we uncover a new universal mechanism that critical states are protected by the generalized incommensurate zeros in matrix elements.
-Third, we outline the conditions under which Avila's global theory can be applied to obtain analytic solutions to the localization properties, correlation length, and the associated phase transition points and mobility edges.
+In this section, with the above theoretical approaches, we show three universal physical results (\emph{theorems}) for the spinful quasiperiodic systems, which provide the cornerstone to establish a unified framework of all the fundamental localization phases, as summarized in Fig.~\ref{fig:Fig2}.
+First, we prove a generic symmetry condition, under which the MEs disappear in the system, namely, the pure phases are obtained.
+Second, we uncover a new fundamental mechanism that critical states are protected by the generalized incommensurate zeros in matrix elements.
+Third, we outline the conditions, under which the Avila's global theory can be applied to obtain the full analytic solutions.
+Below we mainly elaborate the key physics for the proof, with more details being given in Appendix.